kasbaker/sweep_qc_tool/design/display_all_sweeps.md

 # Plan to display all sweeps

 ## Summary
-Ephys would like to be able to display all of the sweeps in a particular .nwb file before they are filtered out by auto QC so we can perform manual QC on sweeps not included in the auto QC pipeline.
+Ephys would like to be able to display all of the sweeps in a particular .nwb file before they are filtered out by auto QC so they can perform manual QC on sweeps not included in the auto QC.
 Implementing this feature will require changes to data management architecture in order to keep track of the status of data storage and operations.
 Changes will also need to be made to the plotting classes in order to accommodate the display of voltage clamp sweeps.

 ## Goals
 - Display all sweeps in the sweep table after an .nwb file is loaded